m1m4/yoyo-bot/README.md

  - roll_dice [number of dice]  - Simulates rolling dice.
  - repeat [message] - Repeats your message.
- - joke {category} - sends a random joke from http://www.jokes.yo-yoo.co.il/mobile.php
+ - joke {category} - sends a random joke from http://www.jokes.yo-yoo.co.il/
+ - aliases [command] - Sends all the aliases of the given command.

 [] - Required to the command to work